 When do puppies develop their sense of smell?
-Today is Surprising Saturday, and we thought it was quite surprising learning that puppies are capable of using their sense of smell even before they are born!
+Interestingly, puppies are capable of using their sense of smell even before they are born!
 What’s even more interesting though is that there seems to be an evolutionary advantage as to why a pup’s sense of smell is present so soon.
 And this isn’t exclusive to puppies, it’s something that apparently occurs in human infants too!
 Read on to learn more.

 In a study conducted by Peter G. Hepper and Deborah L. Wells and published on Oxford Journal, 16 pregnant dogs were divided into four groups composed by four dogs.

 The first four pregnant dogs were fed a diet flavored with aniseed, a spice known for its aromatic scent and for being safe to use in dogs.
 The pregnant dogs were fed this diet during the last 20 days of gestation.

 The second group of four dogs were fed the aniseed flavored food the day after giving birth for the duration of 20 days.
 The puppies were expected to be indirectly exposed to the aniseed scent/flavor when suckling for the first 3-4 weeks.
 The third group of pregnant dogs were fed the aniseed flavored food both before the birth of their puppies and afterward.
 Finally, the fourth group of pregnant dogs were fed a normal diet with no aniseed flavor added.

 During the study, the puppies stayed in their owner’s home and none of them were exposed to aniseed other than indirectly from the mother’s diet.

 All puppies were weaned from milk to solid food at around 4 to 5 weeks of age, and at 10 weeks, when the puppies were tested, all of them were eating solid food.